Cell phones are a significant part of our everyday lives. As useful as they are, cell phones are distracting, especially when driving.

 - Cell phones if the driver is using the device to talk and not to text.

-Additionally, a driver may use a hand-held electronic device while still in the car if the car is at a complete stop and the car is not in the roadway.
+Additionally, an Iowa driver may use a hand-held electronic device while still in the car if the car is at a complete stop and the car is not in the roadway.
 But once the car is in operation, the driver must stop using the device.

 Iowa Cell Phone Law and Minors